Not a Trampoline

 Not a Trampoline is the solo debut studio album by American musician Rob Cantor, released independently on April 14, 2014.
 It follows an alternative rock style with elements of electropop and dance-pop.
 Produced by Gregtronic, the album originated from a period of exploratory writing without a rigid concept.
 Former Tally Hall bandmates and peers collaborated on the project, including the featured artists Madi Diaz and Jhameel.
 Three singles were released in anticipation of the album: "Old Bike", "Ghost", and "All I Need Is You".

 Upon release, the album earned generally positive reviews.
 Critics praised its stylistic variety, songwriting, and upbeat production.
-The song "Perfect" went viral after Cantor produced a video with Horowitz featuring 29 celebrity impressions, with a later reveal that the impressions were lip-synced within a carefully edited production.
+The song "Perfect" went viral after Cantor produced a video with Tally Hall keyboardist Andrew Horowitz featuring 29 celebrity impressions, with a later reveal that the impressions were lip-synced within a carefully edited production.
 Not a Trampoline received physical vinyl and CD editions alongside a deluxe release on November 14, 2025.